vchrisb/django-stdimage/README.rst

 Django Field that implement the following features:

 * Django-Storages compatible (S3)
-* Python 2 & 3 support
+* Python 2, 3 and PyPy support
 * Django 1.5 and later support
 * Resize images to different sizes
 * Access thumbnails on model level, no template tags required